Voultapher/Presentations/cppcon2017WebService/present.md

 in your code.
 Followed by a sane, intuitive debugging experience inside your browser.
 Is a welcome breath of fresh air, after years of fighting tools to achieve, seemingly simple goals.
-And all that without having installed anything special.
-And your browser >>
+And all that without having installed anything special. >>
 - Frameworks: React, Angular, you name it.
 These days there a so many, that sites like todomvc exist. >>